rosblox/rosblox.github.io/docs/interface.md

 ```

-## ROS
+## ROS2 (native)

-Each ROSbloX can be accessed as normal ROS node, e.g. it shows up when executing
+Each ROSbloX is implemented as ROS2 node and can thus be reached via ROS2 native connections, e.g. it shows up when executing
 ```
 ros2 node list
 ros2 topic list
 ```
-We refer to the official ROS documentation how to communicate with ROS nodes in a network.
-Further resources and tutorials how to get started with ROS are xxx.
+We refer to the official [ROS documentation](https://docs.ros.org/) to get started with ROS.